 To counter this mammoth problem, the PMC has implemented its Public Health & Sanitation Bye-Laws 2017 which comprises disposal of all kinds of waste in a systematic manner.

 According to it, the definition is thus: `”Construction and Demolition Waste (C&D Waste)” means the waste resulting from construction, remodellng, repair, renovation or demolition of structures or from land clearing activities, trenching or de-silting activities.
 “Structures” for the purposes of this definition means buildings of all types (both residential and non-residential), utilities, infrastructure facilities and any other type of man-made structure.
-C&D Waste includes, but is not limited to bricks, concrete, rubble and other masonry materials, soil, trees, any type of vegetation, rock, wood (including painted, treated and coated wood and wood products), land clearing waste, wall coverings, plaster, drywall, plumbing fixtures, non-hazardous insulation, roofing, waterproofing material and other roof coverings, asphalt pavement, glass, plastics, paper, gypsum boards, electrical wiring and components containing no hazardous materials, pipes, steel, aluminium and other non-hazardous metals used in construction of structures.’’
+C&D Waste includes, but is not limited to bricks, concrete, rubble and other masonry materials, soil, trees, any type of vegetation, rock, wood (including painted, treated and coated wood and wood products), land clearing waste, wall coverings, plaster, drywall, plumbing fixtures, non-hazardous insulation, roofing, waterproofing material and other roof coverings, asphalt pavement, glass, plastics, paper, gypsum boards, electrical wiring and components containing no hazardous materials, pipes, steel (as used in a steele building), aluminium and other non-hazardous metals used in construction of structures.”

 The PMC had also demarcated a portion of the landfill site in Urali Devachi for facilitating builders to dump C&D waste.
 However, due to the distance and the cost, the builders ignored this facility and now you have umpteen pockets of our city filled with this dangerous trash.